Wedge-tailed eagle: Territories and home ranges

 Territories are established with aerial displays, which can include high circling by one or both of pair, sometimes interspersed with flight rolls and talon presenting.
 Most of the time, wedge-tailed eagles typically respect pair boundaries and can limit territorial behaviour to mild aerial flights, with the intruders usually giving the ground to incumbents.
 Violence is usually avoided but sometimes the most heated territorial disputes can escalate to deaths.
 Sometimes the displaying eagle may engage in a steep dive on part closed wings followed by an upwards swoop, later may escalate into spectacular sky dance with undulations; they may too loop-the-loop.
 Cartwheeling is typically rare but in one case, three immatures mock dived at each other, two birds interlocked and cartwheeled several times before breaking away.
 No cartwheeling or talon grappling has been reported between members of a mated pair, but occasionally reported as used against intruding eagles.
 Aerial displays may go on for a while normally early in the breeding season, between 3 months and 3 weeks prior to egg laying.

 Territorial attacks by male wedge-tailed eagles may be against any encountered intruding eagles, including both male and female intruders, while female eagles engage in less territorial attacks and when they do, it is exclusively against other females.
 Territorial aggression can extend towards hang gliders and aircraft, advances noisily, bill open and talons extended until flying just above and behind or slightly ahead of pilot then swoops repeatedly after making contact with the hang-glider.
 A core of some 1 km radius around the nest is most fervently defended.
 Foraging ranges from nest may be up to about 20 km2.
 Foraging ranges on breeding home ranges may be around 50 km2 for males and 20 km2 for females in arid central western Australia.
 Range sizes of pair members vary greatly based on topography, habitat and prey access.
 Several reported densities of 3–6 pairs per 100 km2, others of 7–12 pairs per 100 km2.
 When rabbits were in plague type numbers, pairs may nest as close 700 m apart and 4 others no more than 2 km from those two pairs.
 In semi-arid areas of New South Wales near Menindee densities were found to be about a pair per 53 km2, 10–12 pairs in good years, 3 in drought years.
 Not far from that in Mutawintji National Park density was around a pair per 3 to 9 km2.
 Much higher densities were noted in this semi-arid zone of western New South Wales, with a pair per 3 to 9 km2, against around a pair per 40 to 48 km2 in other arid zones.

-In Western Australia, arid areas had a nearest neighbor distance of 5.32 km while those nesting in mesic areas had a distance of 4.88 km.
+In Western Australia, arid areas had a nearest neighbour distance of 5.32 km while those nesting in mesic areas had a distance of 4.88 km.
 At Fowlers Gap, there were 9–10 pairs per 390 km2.
 Near Canberra, around 37 pairs were reported in an area of 1000 km2, including some unusually as close as 130 m to paved roads and as close as 260 m from suburban spots.
 This contrasts strongly with 36 years prior, when few nests were near human-altered areas and the amount of pairs in the same area was about 32.
 In the Fleurieu Peninsula in South Australia during the early to mid 2000s, there was a pair per 53 km2, active nest sites were 6.6 km apart, while the average home range around the nest is 34 km2 roughly.
 Resurvey efforts a dozen years later in Fleurieu Peninsula found a more populous population, resulting in a home range estimated at 32.1 km2 with some active nests as close as 1.5 km apart.
 In the Perth area, it was projected that the mean home range was about 36 km2.
-Meanwhile, in southern Victoria the nearest neighbor distance of breeding pairs was 4.7 km while mean territory size was calculated at 17.6 km2.
+Meanwhile, in southern Victoria the nearest neighbour distance of breeding pairs was 4.7 km while mean territory size was calculated at 17.6 km2.